 Donate your textbooks to your local library or schools

 Libraries typically welcome donations of like-new and gently used books that they use to restock their shelves or sell at fundraising events.
-Not all books are accepted but if the library feels that your books would be valuable to their collection, they will likely accept the donation.
+Not all books are accepted, but if the library feels that your books would be valuable to their collection, they will likely accept the donation.

 Donate your textbooks to Goodwill

+Another great place to donate your used books is to your local Goodwill.
 Goodwill accepts donations of almost every item, including textbooks which they will then resell to the public.

 The coolest thing about donating to Goodwill?
-Its that you’re actually doing good for your local community.
+It's that you’re actually doing good for your local community.
 The money from the sale of items goes into job training and providing services for people in your community.